-MTR 699 Master's Thesis (9 credits).
-Requires students to complete extended and original research work on a topic related to elements of computing, mechanics, electronics and intelligence.
+MTR 699 Master's Thesis

+(9 credits).
+Requires completion of extended and original research work on a topic related to elements of computing, mechanics, electronics and intelligence.
 Graded as Pass/No Pass.
-Prerequisite: approval of program director; prerequisite/concurrent: MTR 695.
+Prerequisites: good academic standing and approval of program director; prerequisite/concurrent: MTR 695.

+NGN

-NGN Engineering
+Engineering

 NGN 500 Advanced Engineering Mathematics (3-0-3).
 Covers analysis of linear and nonlinear physical systems described by ODEs and PDEs, Sturm-Liouville problems, tensors, partial differential equations of mathematical physics (wave, diffusion, Laplace, Poisson Equations), transform and integral methods for solving boundary and initial value problems for ordinary and partial differential equations.
-Prerequisite: admission to the MSChE or MSCE or MSCE or MSME or MSMTR programs.
+Prerequisite: admission to the MSChE or MSCE or MSCOE or MSEE or MSME or MSMTR programs.